2019 Boeing B-17 Flying Fortress crash

 On October 2, 2019, a Boeing B-17 Flying Fortress privately owned by the Collings Foundation crashed at Bradley International Airport, Windsor Locks, Connecticut, United States.
 Seven of the thirteen people on board were killed, and the other six, as well as one person on the ground, were injured.
 The aircraft was destroyed by fire, with only a portion of one wing and the tail remaining.

 Background

 The Collings Foundation had been operating the aircraft as part of the Living History Flight Experience, a Federal Aviation Administration (FAA) program that allows owners of vintage military aircraft to offer rides in their aircraft for compensation.
-The foundation's executive director, Rob Collings, had argued that the FAA had been too strict in interpreting the rules of the program, and he had requested changes to allow passenger to manipulate an aircraft's flight controls.
+The foundation's executive director, Rob Collings, had argued that the FAA had been too strict in interpreting the rules of the program, and he had requested changes to allow passengers to manipulate an aircraft's flight controls.